Laura GIRAUD

 • June 2022

-• “Right-wing Voting in Working-Class Neighborhoods: Where Social Expectations Meet Political Grounding Strategies.
-The case of Dominique Estrosi-Sassone’s campaign in the Moulins neighborhood of Nice.”
-Research seminar “Political Anchors and Territories,” session “The Political Work of Anchoring” (CHS/CESSP/LIPHA),University of Paris 1 Panthéon-Sorbonne.
+• “Right-Wing Voting in Working-Class Neighborhoods: Where Social Expectations Meet Strategies for Political Grounding.
+The Case of Dominique Estrosi-Sassone’s Campaign in the Moulins Neighborhood of Nice.”
+Research Seminar “Political Roots and Territories,” session “The Political Work of Building a Base” (CHS/CESSP/LIPHA),University of Paris 1 Panthéon-Sorbonne.

 • November 2020